Diabetic Footcare Telehealth System

 If left untreated, foot ulcers can progressively lead to bone/tissue infection, systemic infections amputation and death.

 Dry well and hover feet over a mirror placed on floor to self inspect soles.
-This is a dangerous practice when combining the vision and balance problems diabetics have.
+This is a dangerous practice when considering the vision and balance problems diabetics have.

 Monitoring after an initial foot ulcer treatment is crucial in the healing process.
 Patients wait 30 or more days without seeing their provider.